Feeds:

 Another reason for preparation is that it helps to reduce nervousness.
 “It’s always nerve-wracking.
 I’ve done it countless times, but there’s still that excitement and anxiety, because you want to do well.
 But you can’t be overly anxious or insecure, or you’re going to fall flat on your face.”

 Another way to reduce anxiety is to take someone with you.
-However, Diana immediately adds, “Don’t take anyone who’s going to undermine you. don’t take anyone who does know anything about your art or will second-guess you.”
+However, Diana immediately adds, “Don’t take anyone who’s going to undermine you.
+Don’t take anyone who doesn’t know anything about your art or will second-guess you.”

 Instead, the second person should be either silent, or an active partner.
 “There’s been times when Mitch has forgot something,” she says, “but I always give him a chance to speak first.
 But if he forgets something, I’ll come forward.
 I’ll look at him, and if I know that he’s done talking, I will say my piece.”